• Skip to primary navigation

 The bone shapes sort of weave and overlap on the membrane which doesn’t allow for any long channels that run through the length of the membrane.
 This is by design and Ardex claims that this creates more tensile bond strength.

 Additionally, Flexbone’s ‘bones’ are wider at the top to mechanically lock in thinset mortar.
-It also has a fleece layer attached to the bottom so that it attaches to the floor via a thinset layer.
+It also has a fleece layer attached to the bottom it attaches to the floor via a thinset layer.

 Interestingly, this Ditra alternative claims to be waterproof but, on their website, they are announcing that it has new ‘ventilation channels’.